What Is Collision Insurance?

 - Falling objects (trees, branches)

-- Medical expenses or injuries (covered by personal injury protection)
+- Medical expenses or injuries — these require separate protection

-- Damage to other vehicles or property (covered by liability insurance)
+- Damage to other vehicles or property — covered by liability-only car insurance

 - Mechanical breakdowns or wear and tear